AdityaDREXEL/sge-marketing-site/src/content/homepage/-index.md

   - title: "Strategic Digital Advertising"
     content: "Reach your target audience effectively with data-driven ad campaigns on platforms like Google and Meta.
 We manage everything from targeting and budget optimization to creative and performance tracking."
     images:
-      - "/images/service-slide-1.png"
+      - "/images/gads.png"
-      - "/images/service-slide-2.png"
+      - "/images/meta.jpg"
-      - "/images/service-slide-3.png"
+      - "/images/metaapps.webp"
     button:
       enable: true
       label: Get Started
       link: /contact

-# workflow
-workflow:
-  title: "A Proven Process for Delivering Results"
-  # Image removed as requested
-  description: ""

 # call_to_action
 call_to_action: